bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-09-11-newsletter.md

   connections can attack that node, either by identifying which transactions originate from that node (a privacy leak) or by isolating the node from the rest of the network (potentially making theft of funds from the node possible).
-For details on how an adversary could potentially attack a node in this way, see the [TxProbe paper][].
+For details on how an adversary could map the network topology using transaction relay, see the [TxProbe paper][].

 - [Bitcoin Core #15450][] allows users to create new wallets for multiwallet mode from the GUI, completing a set of GUI actions that